overblog/GraphQLBundle/docs/validation/index.md

 ![enter image description here](img/diagram_3.svg)

-## Applying validation constraints
+## Applying of validation constraints

 If you are familiar with Symfony Validator Сomponent, then you might know that constraints can have different [targets](https://symfony.com/doc/current/validation.html#constraint-targets) (class members or entire classes).
 This bundle provides the same technique in which you could declare property constraints as well as class constraints.

 Constraints can be listed directly in the type configurations or can be mapped from existent classes (e.g. Doctrine entities) with the `link` key.
-See [Linking to classes](#linking-to-classes) section for more details.
+See [Linking to class constraints](#linking-to-class-constraints) section for more details.

 Constraints can be applied to `object` and `input-object` types.

 ### Listing constraints explicitly
 The most straightforward way to apply validation constraints to input data is to list them under the `constraints` key.
-In the chapter [Overview](#overview) this method was already demonstrated.
-Follow the examples below to see how to use _only_ this method as well as in combinations with [linking](#linking-class-constraints):
+In the chapter [Overview](#overview) this method has already been demonstrated.
+Follow the examples below to see how to use _only_ this method as well as in combinations with [linking](#linking-to-class-constraints):

 #### object:
 Property constraints are applied to _arguments_: